 - Another option is to take a taxi out to Chora Mosque (Church of the Holy Savior or Kariye), best known for its preserved mosaics and frescos.
 The Christian artwork and mosaics are more beautiful and well-preserved here than in the Hagia Sophia.
 It is a bit harder to find, so you could take a taxi out and then public transport back to your hotel.
 There is a nice café next door for a relaxing meal, too.
 Note that like Hagia Sophia, Chora became a functioning mosque so modest dress and prayer-time visiting restrictions apply here also.

 - Love the water?
 If you enjoyed the Bosporus cruise, take a ferry out to the Prince’s Islands – get off at Buyukada and take a horse drawn “faeton” carriage ride on the “Kuchuk Tur” (short) or “Buyuk Tur” (longer tour all the way around the island).
 The lack of cars and buses makes this a quiet escape from the bustle of the big city.
 Enjoy an ice cream while waiting to board your return ferry.

+If you are planning to stay longer in Istanbul and Turkey, check out these Museum Passes which could save you money if you plan to visit most museums.
 Whatever you choose to do in Istanbul, I am sure the views, hospitality, and tastes of the city will remain with you forever.